assist-project/state-machine-bug-finder/README.md

   * the catalogue of bug patterns (in this case, patterns defined for SSH servers, found [here](src/main/resources/patterns/ssh/server));
   * the 'empty output' symbol which is used in the SUT model to indicate when the SUT processes an input message without producing a response.

-Executing the second command should reveal three bugs identified in the Dropbear model.
+Executing the second command should reveal two bugs identified in the Dropbear model.
 One of the bugs is *Missing SR_AUTH*, for which  **SMBugFinder** gives the following information.

 ```